 What makes the best Canada VPN?

-If you’re after the best Canada VPN, you’ll want one that boasts excellent privacy, ideally with a proven no-logging policy.
-That combination should make sure your data stays safe and your identifying info is never stored – so even if the government requests details from your VPN, it won’t have anything to show.
+If you’re after the top VPN for Canada, you’ll want a service that boasts excellent privacy, ideally with a proven no-logging policy.
+That combination should make sure your data stays safe and your identifying info is never stored – so even if a government requests details from your VPN, it won’t have anything to show.